moxley/video-editor/README.md

 ## What I Learned

 I'd never built software that worked with videos before, so that was new.
 I had built an image editor using similar technologies.
-That came in handy.
+That experience proved to be helpful.

 ## Decisions